Shoyo-Hin4ta/NetflixWithGPTIntegration/README.md

 Successfull authentication of user using firebase APIs, updating the user slice in the store and redirecting to the browse page.

+Fetching the movies data from the API call by making a custom hook.
+Trying to maintain modularity throughout the project.